FROM THE NORTHERN LIGHT SERIES

 The Pilgrimage of Humanity I, II, III, IV.

 Bedouin proverb: “You will live in tents every day, so that you may live long on earth, where you will live as strangers. “

 It was not too long ago that we used to guide our paths with the stars.
 Nowadays, we live in an extremely complex geographical insubordination, even leading to the concept of « belonging » being questioned almost everywhere.
-The process of Civilization is a natural result, a condition which has been unequivocally forged through the making of many different cultures.
-But are cultures that have resulted in something else « failed cultures » or are they alternatives to Civilization?
+In this sense, water has always been a driver of shaping identities and living environments – towns and, more widely, civilization has been built along and in strong connection with water bodies.
+More recently, this relationship, and consequently the physical space of water, is often neglected or perceived as an invisible/intangible element.
+Living with water also means to protect from extreme events.
+The process of civilization has been classified as a natural result, a condition which has been unequivocally forged through the making of many different cultures.
+But are cultures that have resulted in something else « failed cultures,» or are they alternatives to civilization?
 Or is civilization an accident against nature?
 Within a dystopian representation of collective memory through time, how can we identify and define ourselves while facing the challenge of a displaced evolutive process?